BallAerospace/COSMOS/_posts/2017-05-08-packet_processors.markdown

 ---
 layout: news_item
-title: 'Packet Processors'
+title: "Packet Processors"
 date: 2017-05-08 00:00:00 -0700
 author: jmthomas
 categories: [post]
 ---

 COSMOS Packet Processors are a powerful concept that allow you to run code each time a specified packet is received.
 COSMOS provides a few generic Packet Processors which allows you to include statistics about individual telemetry points in your defined packets.
 Let's break down how the COSMOS included processors are used and how you can implement your own Packet Processor.

-First [install](/docs/installation) COSMOS and start up the demo application.
+First [install](/docs/v4/installation) COSMOS and start up the demo application.
 You'll notice we declare a few targets of which one is called INST (for instrument).
 If you open up Packet Viewer and navigate to the INST target and the HEALTH_STATUS packet you can see a bunch of derived telemetry points at the top.

 ![Packet Viewer](/img/2017_05_08_packet_viewer.png)